deeparsh7/Kalvium-Assignment/README.md

 ## Getting Started

-1. Clone the repository: `git clone https://github.com/your-username/attendance-management-system.git`
+1. Clone the repository: `git clone https://github.com/deeparsh7/Kalvium-Assignment.git`
-2. Navigate to the project directory: `cd attendance-management-system`
+2. Navigate to the project directory: `cd assignment`
 3. Install dependencies: `npm install`

 ## Usage

-1. Run the application: `npm start`
+1. Run the application: `npm run start start`
 2. Open your web browser and visit: `http://localhost:3000`
 3. Use the application to add and view attendance records.